TheCodecOfficial/Validation-Tools/README.md

 val.make_grid(cell_resolution=128)
 ```

-If no rows or cols are specified, it will arange the renders in a single strip (separately for Nori and Mitsuba).
-Running this example will generate the following grids:
+If no rows or cols are specified, it will arange the renders in a single strip.
+Running this example will generate the following grids for Nori and Mitsuba:

 ![](scenes/grid_example_1/renders/grid_nori.png)
 ![](scenes/grid_example_1/renders/grid_mitsuba.png)